 Black pets are a struggle for many to photograph.
-A black cat can become a black blob.
-But get sunlight and a black cat together and magic can happen.
-If I can do this, so can you.
-Here’s how.
+A black cat can become a black blob or lack definition if you aren’t careful.
+But, get a splash of sunshine and a black cat together and magic can happen.

 Meet Black Cat Saxon

 Saxon and his buddy Oscar were adopted in 2020, and the current crop of hopefuls are auditioning for a place at the cat cafe right now (2023).
 As you can see Saxon enjoyed all the cat and human company and loved the attention from visitors to the cafe (and being a cat photographer’s model!)

 A Black Cat Photograph That Went ‘Right’

 Part of this photograph is good fortune, Saxon posed perfectly and I was ready with my camera so seize your chance and take a photo.
 But, I admit that when I was learning, several years ago, this image was the accumulation of weeks and weeks and WEEKS of practising.

 Why did this photograph work?
 Let me explain:

 - The cat was sat still (yes, that makes a difference).

 - Saxon posed himself, and I didn’t realise how good the picture came out until it appeared on my computer.
 The lesson here?
 Don’t delete anything until you have reviewed your images on a larger screen.